espocrm/documentation/administration/workflows.md

 ### Send Email

-System will send email using a specified email template.
+System will send an email using a specified email template.
 A recipient’s email address can be taken from the target record, any related record, the current user, followers, team users or specified.
 Email can be sent immediately or delayed for a specific interval.

 ### Create Entity